Helicobacter Pylori (H. Pylori): About This Test

 Urea breath test, stool antigen test, or stomach biopsy

-- Medicines you take may change the results of these tests.
-Be sure to tell your doctor about all the prescription and over-the-counter medicines you take.
-Your doctor may advise you to stop taking some of your medicines.
+Medicines may change the results of these tests.
+Be sure to tell your doctor about ALL the medicines, vitamins, supplements, and herbal remedies you take.
+Your doctor may advise you to stop taking some of them.

 Urea breath test or stomach biopsy